Esri/calcite-design-system/packages/calcite-components/src/components/modal/readme.md

 ### Open

-To open a modal, add the `active` prop.
+To open a modal, add the `open` prop.
 Once the opening animation is complete, the `calciteModalOpen` event will be fired.

 To close the modal, simply remove the attribute.
 This will run your before close method (if provided, see below) and fire the `calciteModalClose` event after the animation and teardown is complete.